Los Angeles Almanac Logo

 "The Virgin With Angels," painted by William-Adolphe Bouguereau, 1900.

 There is probably no other major city in America whose original name is as disputed as that of Los Angeles.
-We do know that current name Los Angeles is Spanish for The Angels.
+We do know that the current name Los Angeles is Spanish for The Angels.
 The official name, City of Los Angeles has been the city’s official name since at least it became an American city in 1850.

 Other possibilities that have been offered: